nscc-eet105/ch2-cpx1-template/part2.md

 - Save and the copy/paste to ‘code.py’
   ![First Code 2](firstcode2.jpg)
 - Save ‘code.py’
-- You should now see the first neopixel blinking red as well as the red LED
+- You should now see the first neopixel blinking green as well as the red LED

 #### Furthuring Your Knowledge
 - Note the values being assigned to the first (0) neopixel